-Bill Belichick Amused Himself With Intentional Penalty Strategy Vs. Jets
+NESN

 It was a smart move by New England, but unfortunately for the visitors, Adam Gase wasn’t going to bite.

 The Jets declined the penalty to keep Bailey’s window tighter.
 Instead of cutting his losses and moving on, Belichick went back to the well one more time, as Brandon Bolden overtly flinched to produce a false-start infraction.
-Gase once again denied the penalty, and although Belichick’s strategy ended up not producing the outcome he’d hoped, he was nonetheless entertained, as ESPN cameras captured him holding back a grin.
+Gase once again declined the penalty, and although Belichick’s strategy ended up not producing the outcome he had hoped for, he was nonetheless entertained, as ESPN cameras captured him holding back a grin.

 You can watch the entire scene unfold here.